 - If you are eligible for the Wisconsin GI Bill, click Apply Online Now to submit your application.

-- Apply by completing and submitting the WDVA Form 2030 (Wisconsin GI Bill Request for Certification).
-Provide the following documentation in addition to the WDVA 2030:
+- Complete and submit the WDVA Form 2030 (Wisconsin GI Bill Request for Certification).

 - A copy of the veteran’s DD-214 reflecting Character of Service.